 There are all sort of heroes, but one unusual hero was a nineteenth century farmer named Richard Hoodless who was living near the Grainthorpe coast of Lincolnshire.
-When he was not farming, he was “said to devote himself to the noble duty of saving human life.”
-His job was saving mariners from drowning, and he did so “without any of the usual apparatus for succoring ships in distress.”
+When he was not farming, he was “said to devote himself to saving of mariners from drowning, ad this [was accomplished] without any of the usual apparatus for succouring ships in distress.
 Rather, Hoodless accomplished his remarkable missions using nothing but courage and his horse.

 Hoodless lived on a small piece of land that had been “rescued from the sea, and almost cut off from the adjacent country by the badness of the roads.”
 When stormy weather approached, it was a call for Hoodless to go to the top of his dwelling and peer through his telescope.
 There, whether it be night or day, he would watch approaching vessels, and when lifeboats could not be launched, he would come to the aid of those struggling at sea.

 Just when all aboard a struggling vessel thought themselves lost, something would leave the shore and head towards them.
 More than once sea-going travelers thought, “Can it be possible?
 A man on horseback!
 Yes, it [was] Richard Hoodless coming to the rescue, seated on his old nag, an animal accustomed to these salt-water excursions!”
 Moreover, it was no easy task to reach those in danger.